vkondepati/gis-map-viewer/docs/FEATURES.md

 # Features Guide

-Comprehensive documentation of all Desktop GIS Map Viewer features.
+Comprehensive documentation of NexaMap features.

 ## Table of Contents